andrzejchm/RESTMock/README.md

 - [License](#license)

 ## Setup
-Here are the basic rules to set up RESTMock for various platforms
+Here are the basic rules to set up RESTMock for Android

 ####Step 1: Repository
 Add it in your root build.gradle at the end of repositories: